 The members at the bottom share the majority of their commissions with the people above them.
 That’s why it’s necessary for members to build strong downlines to make any money.

 Don’t get me wrong, there are successful network marketers out there, just not many.

 I happen to know a couple who do extremely well.
 They are gifted leaders and know how to motivate the people under them.

 I was part of this MLM, but without those particular gifts, I just couldn’t sustain any income.
 Running meetings and trying to convince people they needed to join, just wasn’t my thing.
 I decided to cut my losses and quit.

-According to Investopedia, “Affiliate marketing is an advertising model where a company pays compensation to third party publishers to generate traffic or leads to the company’s products and services.
-The third party publishers are referred to as affiliates and the commission fee incentivizes them to find ways to promote the company.
+“Affiliate marketing is an advertising model where a company pays compensation to third party publishers to generate traffic or leads to the company’s products and services.
+The third party publishers are referred to as affiliates and the commission fee incentivizes them to find ways to promote the company”.